learn-co-curriculum/curriculum-team/creation-lab-materials.md

   * a demo (if it's a Rails app, think about deploying your solution to Heroku; the flatiron-rails gem makes this easy)
   * a screencast explaining an important concept pertaining to the lab

+## Levelling Your Coding

+When writing, make sure your code **and the solution branch** honor where the learner is.
+That is, if you're teaching the basics of iteration in JavaScript, your `solution` branch **does not** get to use advanced structures like `map()` and destructured assignment.

 ## Extras

 We always want to make sure our students are having fun, and a lot of that can be achieved through the tone of the lab.
 Here are some ways to achieve that: